-FBCrypt securely delivers user's inputs from a VNC client to the para-virtualized keyboard driver named kbdfront in domain U, as illustrated in Figure 3.
+For PV guests, user's inputs are delivered to the paravirtualized keyboard driver named kbdfront in domain U, as illustrated in Fig. 3.
 Currently, FBCrypt supports only keyboard inputs, but it can support pointer inputs in the same way.
 When the user presses a key, the VNC client sends an encrypted keyboard input to the VNC server and the VNC server writes it to a virtual keyboard device.
 Then the device passes it to the VMM using a new hypercall.
-In the hypercall, the VMM decrypts the encrypted input and writes the decrypted one to the I/O ring for kbdfront.
+In the hypercall, the VMM decrypts the encrypted input and stores the decrypted one into the I/O ring for kbdfront.
 The I/O ring is a queue used for passing data between domains.
 From the I/O ring, kbdfront obtains the decrypted input.
-In the original Xen, virtual devices directly write unencrypted inputs to this I/O ring.
-In FBCrypt, the I/O ring is encrypted by SRE [2] or VMCrypt [8] and can be accessed only by domain U and the VMM.
+To prevent domain 0 from reading the contents of the I/O ring, the memory for the I/O ring can be encrypted by SRE [2], [5] or VMCrypt [4].
+In the original Xen, virtual devices directly write unencrypted inputs to the I/O ring.

-Figure 3.
-The encrypted delivery of keyboard inputs.
+Fig. 3 The secure delivery of keyboard inputs to a PV guest.